haykgrigo3/TimeCapsuleLLM/README.md

 # Expected outcomes

 Hopefully when finished, this model will not know modern concepts and will not be able to reason beyond what it's been trained on.
-It shouldnt recognize modern concepts/vocab and I hope it doesn't hallucinate modern knowledge.
+It shouldnt recognize modern concepts/vocab and should not hallucinate modern knowledge.

 # Progress Updates